AhmedEweed/Rate-Dogs/README.md

 you can then see my report
-and the results and plots I made on the dataset you can even rern the code yourself
+and the results and plots I made on the dataset you can even rerun the code yourself

 ### Prerequisites

-you should have python version 3.4 or higher installed you should have jupyter notebook installed you should have all the libraies imported in the `wrangle_act.ipynb` file installed
+you should have python version 3.4 or higher installed
+you should have jupyter notebook installed
+you should have all the libraies imported in the `wrangle_act.ipynb` file installed